-You can deduct an IRA trustee's administrative fees that are billed separately and that you paid in connection with your individual retirement arrangement (IRA).
+Trustee's amdinstrative fees that are billed separately and paid by you in connection with your IRA are deductible.
 They are deductible (if they are ordinary and necessary) as a miscellaneous deduction on Schedule A (Form 1040).
-You cannot separately deduct disguised IRA contributions or capital expenditures such as brokers' commissions that you must add to the cost of securities you buy through brokers.
-These trustee's fees are not subject to the contribution limit.
-For more information about IRAs, get Publication 590, Individual Retirement Arrangements (IRAs).
+See Publication 590, Individual Retirement Arrangements (IRAs) for more information.